-There are two main ways to move data from MongoDB to PostgreSQL:
+Two main ways to migrate data from MongoDB to PostgreSQL:

-• Manual Export/Import: Use mongoexport and psql to move data yourself.
-It’s slower and more hands-on, but it works well for smaller projects or one-time transfers.
+- Manual Export/Import: Use mongoexport and psql to transfer data on your own.
+It’s more time-consuming and hands-on, but it works fine for small projects or one-time migrations.

 Moving from MongoDB to PostgreSQL can be challenging, especially when dealing with unstructured or rapidly changing data.
 The differences in data formats, schemas, and query logic often complicate the process.